cincuranet/blog/cv.md

     language: Czech
     sessions:
       - What to expect in the world of .NET in 2019
-  - title: HAVIT Education Window
+  - title: HAVIT Educational Window
     date: March 28, 2018
     language: Czech
     sessions: